Compensation issues at UNCA

 • salary compression (it sucks being old, you know).

-6. Revitalization Plan - Sep 2022
+3. Revitalization Plan - Sep 2022

 The compensation issues at UNCA are part of broader financial issues involving enrollment, tuition, state appropriations and other issues generally at the state level.
-Spearheaded by former Chancellor Nancy Cable, former Provost Kai Campbell, and former VC for Financial Affairs John Pierce, the “Revitalization Plan” was an attempt to address all these.
+Spearheaded by former Chancellor Nancy Cable, former Provost Kai Campbell, and former VC for Financial Affairs John Pierce, the “Revitalization Plan” was an attempt to address all of these.
 This is their presentation document as of Sep 2022.

 This document states several challenges that UNCA has faced historically including